-Among the taxidermy animals and the bric-a-brac of past generations there is display that showcases a unique and exemplary archaeological find.
-It’s labeled as “The Lanchester Diploma,” and to the untrained eye, the eight oxidized pieces of metal don’t look like much.
+Among the taxidermy animals and the bric-a-brac of past generations, there is display that showcases a unique and exemplary archaeological discovery.
+The piece in question, is labeled as “The Lanchester Diploma,” To the untrained eye, it doesn’t look like much more than eight pieces of oxidized metal.

 However, experts have been able to interpret these items as belonging to a Roman sailor who served in the military dating as far back as 150.
 Research has shown that these bits of copper alloy formed what is referred to as a Fleet Diploma, or discharge papers.
 The document would have been issued by the Roman emperor Antoninus Pius to the sailor Tigernos, a native of Lanchester, who completed his 26 years of active service.